-This document was developed in collaboration with the Ministry of Health, the World Health Organization (WHO), the WHO Regional Office for Europe and the United Nations Framework Convention on Climate Change (UNFCCC).
+This document was developed in collaboration with the Ministry of Health, the WHO Regional Office for the Eastern Mediterranean, the World Health Organization (WHO) and the United Nations Framework Convention on Climate Change (UNFCCC).
 Financial support for this project was provided by the Norwegian Agency for Development Cooperation (NORAD) and the Wellcome Trust.